A bundle framework for observer design on smooth manifolds with symmetry: Introduction

-In this work we propose a unifying bundle framework for observer design for systems that admit a symmetry.
-In particular, we focus on the case when there is a Lie group $G$ acting on the configuration manifold $P$ of the system and the system is also invariant under this action.
-It is also assumed that the same Lie group acts on the output manifold so as to have a group action equivariant output.
-When a Lie groups $G$ acts properly on a smooth manifold $P$, it provides a stratification of the manifold where each stratum corresponds to an orbit, $\mathcal{O}(\cdot)$, of the group action.
+We briefly explain the mathematical machinery now.
+When a Lie group $G$ acts properly on a smooth manifold $P$, it provides a stratification of the manifold where each stratum corresponds to an orbit, $\mathcal{O}(\cdot)$, of the group action.
 The collection of these orbits, the modulo space of the equivalent classes of orbits $P/G$, is called the base space and has the structure of a smooth manifold when the action is free.
-The triple $(P,P/G,\pi_\phi)$, where $\pi_\phi : P\to P/G$ is the canonical projection, has the structure of a principle bundle with structure group $G$ when the action is free (for free actions, a cross-section of this bundle allows one to associate with each point, $p\in P$, on the manifold a unique pair $([p],g)$ where $[p]\in P/G$ and $g\in G$).
+The triple $(P,P/G,\pi_\phi)$, where $\pi_\phi : P\to P/G$ is the canonical projection, has the structure of a principal bundle with structure group $G$ when the action is free (for free actions, a cross-section of this bundle allows one to associate with each point, $p\in P$, on the manifold a unique pair $([p],g)$ where $[p]\in P/G$ is called the base coordinate and $g\in G$ is called the fibre coordinate).
+When the action is not free, the problem becomes much more involved, but similar ideas can be developed with careful treatment.
 An invariant vectorfield on $P$ induces a well defined unique vectorfield on the base space $P/G$.
 Thus the flow of such a vectorfield will carry orbits to orbits.
 Thus the flow an invariant vectorfield can be projected on to the base space $P/G$ and the group $G$.
 The projection onto $G$ depends on the cross section in a unique way.
 This splitting of the flow induces a corresponding splitting of the system into one that is evolving on the Lie group and one that is evolving on the base space.
+Theorem \ref{thm:ReducedSystem} forms the crux of this decomposition and presents two vector fields on equivalence classes - one in the quotient space (base space) arising from the bundle structure, and the other due to the group action at any give point on the manifold.
+This feature has not been illustrated in any existing literature so far.